 Inflammatory bowel disease (IBD) is a group of conditions that cause swelling and irritation in your digestive tract, such as Crohn’s disease and ulcerative colitis.
 Irritable bowel syndrome (IBS) is the term for symptoms that happen when the contents of your large intestine move too quickly or too slowly.

-IBD is a structural disease.
-That means there is underlying physical damage that causes your symptoms.
-Doctors can see chronic inflammation or ulcers when they examine the gut with an X-ray, endoscopy, surgery, or biopsy.
+IBD is what doctors call a structural disease.
+That means physical damage causes your symptoms.
+Doctors can see chronic inflammation or ulcers when they look at your gut with an X-ray, endoscopy, surgery, or biopsy.

-- Blood in your stools or black stools
+- Bloody or black stools

 - Weight loss or loss of appetite

-- It is associated with a bowel movement.
+- It happens with a bowel movement.

 - When it starts, you begin to have bowel movements more or less often.

-People with IBS often try to treat it by changing what they eat.
-There is no specific diet that works for everyone who has the condition.
+People who have IBD or IBS often try to treat it by changing what they eat.
+There’s no specific diet that works for everyone.
+Ask your doctor if it would help to:

 - Get more fiber (from food or supplements).

 - Avoid lactose, which is in dairy products.